rob0tuss1n/HomeRemote/README.md

 Full suite of home automation software based around Raspberry Pi

-See http://kilker12.github.io for more info
+See the wiki at https://github.com/kilker12/HomeRemote/wiki for more info